chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I'm planning to stay in Germany long-term.
 If I can get a suitable position here, I'd like to build my career in Germany.
 My girlfriend is doing her PhD and will graduate next year, she is also planning to look for opportunities here.
 So we're both looking to establish our future here together.

 > What are your career goals in Germany?
 > How does this role fit into your long-term plans?

-My primary career goal is to become a senior technical expert in Web development.
-This role is perfect for my background and career goals, and I see it as a great opportunity to grow professionally in Germany.
+> Where do you see yourself in five years?

+My career goal is to become a senior technical expert, eventually growing into technical leadership roles like tech lead or solution architect.
+This position aligns perfectly with that path by offering complex technical challenges in a strong tech environment.

+In five years, I see myself as a technical leader contributing to architectural decisions and mentoring other developers.
+Germany's innovative tech scene makes it the ideal place to achieve these goals.

 > What field is your girlfriend studying?